aidadatahub/aidadatahub.github.io/policy/data-sharing-privacy-policy/index.md

-Additionally we process and store your name, email address, your identity at Life Science Login, supplied credentials as a researcher on medical data and information about your institution (such as it's name, postal address and country).
+Additionally we process and store your name, email address, your identity at Life Science Login, supplied credentials as a researcher on medical data and information about your institution (such as its name, postal address and country).
 We also collect your IP addresses (where on the Internet you connect from).

 ## Why do we do so?

-The datasets we share are copyrighted by the researchers who produced them.
+Copyright to the datasets we share is held by the researchers who produced them.
 To share these copyrighted works, a license agreement (data sharing agreement) is typically established.
 To create the agreement and track its approval we need to keep the